Baseball (Intellivision video game): Reception

 Baseball was reviewed by Video magazine in its "Arcade Alley" column where it was praised for its inclusion of moveable fielders and "flashy" baserunning techniques like the suicide squeeze.
 Criticism was given to the somewhat simplistic pitching controls, and the fact that "all batted balls are grounders", but overall the game was described as "blow[ing] away" all other contemporary baseball video games.
 The game is covered in Video magazine's 1982 Guide to Electronic Games where reviewers noted that the game had "lost none of its luster" since its release.
 In 1995, Flux magazine ranked the game 37th on its Top 100 Video Games.
 It praised the realistic graphics and the ability to control each player individually.

-It was reviewed in Games magazine.
+The game was also reviewed in Games magazine.